BitModern/test-quality-doc/docs/getting_started.md

 4. Press Enter on your keyboard, or click the Create button under the name you have written.

 Congratulations!
 You have successfully create a new test, you have run that test, and you have added that test to a cycle.

+# Next steps
-Next steps: You could make more tests, look at your test results in the Analyze tab, or go to the settings and invite your team to join you!
+You could make more tests, look at your test results in the Analyze tab, or go to the settings and invite your team to join you!

+## Integrations
+Want to integrate with [GitHub](integrations.md) or [Jira](integrations.md)?

+## Import your tests
+You could [import](importing.md) your tests from another application, or set up a continuous integration and import your automated test results.